T-Aurora/WeatherNotif/README.txt

 To create a subscription, use the /sub command followed by the desired city,rain condition, and maximum and minimum temperatures.
 For example: " /sub Catania Rain Tempmax:30 Tempmin:20 "
-Rain - alert the user when it's gonna rain Tempmax:value - alert the user when the temp reaches value.
+Rain - alert the user when it's gonna rain Tempmax:value - alert the user when the temp reaches or surpass the specified value.
-Tempmin:value - same as before
+Tempmin:value - same logic as before considering a minimum temperature.

 PSA: alerts are not case sensitive"
 Receiving Notifications
 After creating a subscription, wait approximately 3 minutes to receive the notification message related to your request